bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rademacher.md

 * Three years later Rademacher was again invited to address the American Mathematical Society and this time he chose the topic Trends in research: the analytic number theory.
 * Rademacher was invited to deliver an address to the International Congress of Mathematicians in Cambridge, Massachusetts, in 1950.
 * We mentioned above that Rademacher's second marriage ended in divorce in 1947 and he moved from Swarthmore to Philadelphia.
-* Irma was a concert pianist and the Rademacher's home was soon filled with musicians, mathematicians, and other friends.
 * Although he remained at the University of Pennsylvania for the rest of his career, Rademacher did spend time in other places, such as a semester at the Institute for Advanced Study at Princeton in 1953, the Tata Institute of Fundamental Research in Bombay in 1954-55 and also at the University of Göttingen during the same academic year.
 * Rademacher  was invited to be Hedrick Lecturer for the summer meeting of the Mathematical Association of America in Boulder, Colorado, in 1963.
 * Rademacher did not edit his notes for publication before his death but had asked Grosswald to edit them for publication.